China’s Xi will skip G20 summit in India during a period of soured bilateral relations

 BEIJING (AP) — Chinese President Xi Jinping is apparently skipping this week’s Group of 20 summit in India as bilateral relations remain icy.

 Instead, Premier Li Qiang will represent China at the Sept.
-9-10 gathering, the Foreign Ministry said Monday in a one sentence notice on its website.
+9-10 gathering, the Foreign Ministry said Monday in a one-sentence notice on its website.

-Relations between China and India have grown frosty over their disputed border, and three years ago the tensions resulted in a clash in the Ladakh region that killed 20 Indian and four soldiers.
+Relations between China and India have grown frosty over their disputed border.
+Three years ago, the tensions resulted in a clash in the Ladakh region that killed 20 Indian and four Chinese soldiers.
 It turned into a long-running standoff in the rugged mountainous area, where each side has stationed tens of thousands of military personnel backed by artillery, tanks and fighter jets.

-Frictions have also risen over trade and India’s growing strategic ties with China’s main rival the United States.
+Frictions have also risen over trade and India’s growing strategic ties with China’s main rival, the United States.
 Both India and China have expelled the other’s journalists.

 India recently overtook China as the world’s most populous nation and the two are rivals in technology, space exploration and global trade.

+“Premier Li Qiang will elaborate on China’s views and propositions on G20 cooperation, promote the G20 to strengthen solidarity and cooperation and work together to address global economic and development challenges,” she said.

+Mao said China is ready to work with all parties “to jointly promote the success of the G20” summit and “make positive contributions to promoting the stable recovery of the world economy and promoting sustainable development.”

-Chinese and Indian military commanders met just last month and pledged to “maintain the peace and tranquility” along their disputed border, in an apparent effort by the sides to stabilize the situation.
+Chinese and Indian military commanders met just last month and pledged to “maintain the peace and tranquility” along their disputed border, in an apparent effort to stabilize the situation.

 The Line of Actual Control separates Chinese- and Indian-held territories from Ladakh in the west to India’s eastern state of Arunachal Pradesh, which China claims in its entirety.
 India and China fought a war over their border in 1962.
 As its name suggests, the line divides the areas of physical control rather than territorial claims.